 Roads & Snow Clearing

 Each winter the Operations Department has the responsibility for maintaining snow and ice removal for the roadways and sidewalks in Fernie.
-In order to allow equipment access to roads and do a thorough job of snow removal its necessary for the City follow the Winter Parking Policy, in the Streets and Traffic Bylaw No. 1400.
+In order to allow equipment access to roads and do a thorough job of snow removal it is necessary for the City to follow the Winter Parking Policy, in the Streets and Traffic Bylaw No. 1400.

 Many of our residents rely on walking as their primary way to get around Fernie, and without a wide, clear path through snow and ice, it is especially difficult for people with disabilities, seniors, and children to walk safely.
 According to the City’s Snow & Ice Removal Bylaw No. 1928, business property owners, apartment/condominium complex owners or your managing occupants are responsible for keeping sidewalks free of snow and ice, and for the removal of any overhanging ice, icicles or snow which may fall and cause personal injury or property damage.
 Please note you are required to clean any snow or ice from the sidewalks and footpaths adjacent to your premises before 9:00 am each day.

 Unfortunately the City must enforce the parking policy and sometimes that means Towing a Vehicle to allow equipment to plow streets.

 Snow routes are planned by geographic sections of the City of Fernie.
 These areas are Maintown, Ridgemont, Annex, Mountview, and Parkland/ Ghostrider/Riverside.
 Priority sanding areas include hills, intersections, and areas adjacent to schools.